Boundaries

 Establish Boundaries 101:

-Your soul is longing for freedom and unlearning old patterns means you need to start getting uncomfortable saying no
+Unlearning old patterns means you need to start getting uncomfortable saying no

 You should expect that they are going to get upset at you, maybe guilt trip you but stay on your ground if you hope to get rid of old patterns.
 Like anything, healing takes time!